RaymondDoTheCode/Rush-N-Battle/README.md

 1-5: Select weapons

 # Installation
 To play Rush N' Battle, you will need to download and install the game on your computer.
-The game is available for Windows and macOS.
+The game is available for Windows.
 Follow these steps to install the game:

+## Unity

+## Executable
-Download the Rush N' Battle installer from the official website.
+Download the Rush N' Battle folder from the Github.
+Unzip the file and place the folder anywhere on your device.
-Run the installer and follow the on-screen instructions.
+Run the 'Rush N' Battle.exe' located in the folder.
-Launch the game from your desktop or start menu.

 # Credits
 Rush N' Battle was developed by a team of experienced Unity developers and game designers.
 The following individuals contributed to the game: